MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 - Deployment user is active in Active Directory.
 - Signed in as deployment user or another user with equivalent permissions.
-- Credentials for the deployment user have not changed.
+- Credentials for the deployment user haven't changed.

 ## Add a server